Skip to main content

 Awards and Honoraria

-Ten finalists will be selected to install their artwork on the campus of Appalachian State University in Boone, North Carolina.
-All artists whose works are installed will receive a $1700 honorarium to offset round trip transportation, lodging, and incidental expenses.
-Any additional costs are the responsibility of the artists.
+Ten finalists have been selected and installed their artwork on the campus of Appalachian State University in Boone, North Carolina.
+All artists whose works have been installed have received a $1700 honorarium to offset round trip transportation, lodging, and incidental expenses.

-The Rosen Sculpture Competition & Exhibition will cover the material costs of installation and de-installation.
-The 38th Annual Rosen Competition & Exhibition will feature four cash prizes and all winners will be designated the Martin & Doris Rosen 38th Anniversary Award Winners.
-The top three artists will receive the following cash prizes: $4,000 for First Place, $3,000 for Second Place and $2,000 for Third Place.
-The new Best of Show Award recipient will receive $5000.
+The Rosen Sculpture Competition & Exhibition covers the material costs of installation and de-installation.
+The 38th Annual Rosen Competition & Exhibition features four cash prizes and all winners will be designated the Martin & Doris Rosen 38th Anniversary Award Winners.
+The top three artists receive the following cash prizes: $4,000 for First Place, $3,000 for Second Place and $2,000 for Third Place.
+The new Best of Show Award recipient receives $5,000.
 The Rosen Sculpture Competition & Exhibition offers a sales program, brochure/map, and extensive promotion as a featured exhibition in conjunction with both the Turchin Center for the Visual Arts and the Appalachian Summer Festival, as well as permanent archiving on the competition’s website.

 2024-2025 Calendar